En-Query/EncryptedQuery/RUNNING.md

 ```

 #### Kafa Twitter Example
-Another streaming example uses a twitter feed as the source of the kafka stream.
+Another streaming example uses a twitter feed as the source of the Kafka stream.
 To run this example you will need to get credentials from twitter to enable the
 twitter feed.
-This example also requires a kafka topic twitter-feed to be created.
+This example also requires a Kafka topic twitter-feed to be created.

 The credentials needed are: